xancia/Portfolio/README.md

 # React + TypeScript + Vite + Tailwindcss + Iconify + Shadcn/ui

-This is a personal portfolio build in the above dependencies
+This is a personal portfolio project built in the above dependencies.
+Mostly using tailwind for styling and some iconify icons.
+Shadcn/ui for buttons.